-- Portfolio essays: For each special subject, candidates submit either a portfolio of essays to total 5,000-7000 words, or, they may submit a single long essay, provided that the total word count of the essay is 5,000-7000 words (the word count includes footnotes, but excludes bibliography).
+- i.
+Portfolio essays: For each special subject, candidates submit either a portfolio of essays to total 5,000-7000 words, or, they may submit a single long essay, provided that the total word count of the essay is 5,000-7000 words (the word count includes footnotes, but excludes bibliography).
 The essays must be typed; they need not be presented in the full scholarly form expected of a dissertation, but they should be followed by a list of primary and secondary literature used.
-An electronic copy of the essay should be submitted via the Faculty secure WebLearn site.
+An electronic copy of the essay should be submitted via Inspera.
 Students must clearly state the word count on the first page of their submission. - ii.
 Dissertation: MSt. and MPhil dissertations should be submitted in a scholarly form, acknowledging primary and secondary sources, making sensible use of the bibliographical resources available in Oxford, and with an appropriate critical apparatus.
 For the MSt. the length of the dissertation is 10,000-12,000 words and for the MPhil, 20,000-25,000 words.
-The approach which a candidate adopts will depend upon the subject that has been chosen. - iii.
-Key Questions in Critical Thought: Candidates are expected to attend the relevant lectures in Michaelmas and Hilary Terms and to participate in the relevant seminars.
+The approach which a candidate adopts will depend upon the subject that has been chosen.
+An electronic copy of the dissertation should be submitted via Inspera.
+Students must clearly state the word count on the first page of their submission. - iii.
+Method Paper: Key Questions in Critical Thought: Candidates are expected to attend the relevant lectures in Michaelmas and Hilary Terms and to participate in the relevant seminars.
 The essay submitted should be between 5,000 and 7,000 words; it should be typed, and include a bibliography of works consulted.
-An electronic copy of the essay should be submitted via the Faculty secure WebLearn site.
+An electronic copy of the essay should be submitted via Inspera.
 Students must clearly state the word count on the first page of their submission. - iv.
-Spaces of Comparison: Candidates are expected to attend the Spaces of Comparison lectures in Michaelmas and Hilary Terms and to participate in the Spaces of Comparison seminars.
+Method Paper: Spaces of Comparison: Candidates are expected to attend the Spaces of Comparison lectures in Michaelmas and Hilary Terms and to participate in the Spaces of Comparison seminars.
 The essay submitted should be between 5,000 and 7,000 words; it should be typed, and include a bibliography of works consulted.
-An electronic copy of the essay should be submitted via the Faculty secure WebLearn site.
+An electronic copy of the essay should be submitted via Inspera.
 Students must clearly state the word count on the first page of their submission.

 - v.
-History of Ideas in Germany from the Eighteenth to the Twentieth Centuries: Candidates are expected to attend relevant lectures and to participate in the seminars organised in Michaelmas and Hilary Term.
+Method Paper: History of Ideas in Germany from the Eighteenth to the Twentieth Centuries: Candidates are expected to attend relevant lectures and to participate in the seminars organised in Michaelmas and Hilary Term.
 The essay submitted should be between 5,000 and 7,000 words; it should be typed, and include a bibliography of works consulted.
-An electronic copy of the essay should be submitted via the Faculty secure WebLearn site.
+An electronic copy of the essay should be submitted via Inspera.
 Students must clearly state the word count on the first page of their submission. - vi.
-Palaeography, History of the Book and Digital Humanities: Candidates are expected to attend the Palaeography, History of the Book and Digital Humanities lectures in Michaelmas Term and to take a course of tutorials in the history of the book covering a range of topics relating to the language (or one of the languages) which they are studying.
+Method Paper: Palaeography, History of the Book and Digital Humanities:Candidates are expected to attend the Palaeography, History of the Book and Digital Humanities lectures in Michaelmas Term and to take a course of tutorials in the history of the book covering a range of topics relating to the language (or one of the languages) which they are studying.
 The essay submitted should be between 5,000 and 7,000 words; it should be typed, and include a bibliography of works consulted.
-An electronic copy of the essay should be submitted via the Faculty secure WebLearn site.
+An electronic copy of the essay should be submitted via Inspera.
 Students must clearly state the word count on the first page of their submission.